wprender/cloudbreak-docs/docs/aws.md

 There are some advanced features when deploying a new cluster, these are the following:

-`Availability Zone` You can restrict the instances to a specific availability zone.
+`Availability Zone` You can restrict the instances to a [specific availability zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 It may be useful if you're using reserved instances.

 `Use dedicated instances` You can use [dedicated instances](https://aws.amazon.com/ec2/purchasing-options/dedicated-instances/) on EC2

-`Minimum cluster size` The provisioning strategy in case of the cloud provider cannot allocate all the requested nodes
+`Minimum cluster size` The provisioning strategy in case of the cloud provider cannot allocate all the requested nodes.

 `Validate blueprint` This is selected by default.
 Cloudbreak validates the Ambari blueprint in this case.